Multi-camera video surveillance software for the Mac

 Is there an Android app for SecuritySpy?

 We recommend the tinyCam Monitor app.
-To set up a camera in the tinyCam app: add a new camera, set the Vendor to Mac and the Model to SecuritySpy, enter the IP address, port and username/password of your SecuritySpy server, and in Advanced Settings set the channel number to a SecuritySpy camera number.
+To set up a camera in the tinyCam app: add a new camera, set the Vendor to Mac and the Model to SecuritySpy, enter the address, port and username/password of your SecuritySpy server (for local network access, this could be the IP address of the Mac running SecuritySpy, or for Internet access this could be the example.viewcam.me address that you set up in SecuritySpy's web settings), and in Advanced Settings set the channel number to a SecuritySpy camera number.
 In this way you can add multiple cameras to be viewed by the app for live video streaming.
 Alternatively, the IP Cam Viewer app also supports live video and audio streaming from SecuritySpy.

 Is SecuritySpy's web interface compatible with a Windows PC?